tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/7. Chapter 3 - Runtime - Container Detectors/container_detectors.md

 Privilege escalation

-After finshing this lab, you should gain a good understanding of how to deploy Calico Cloud Container Threat Detection and investigate on malitious activity.
+After finishing this lab, you should gain a good understanding of how to deploy Calico Cloud Container Threat Detection and investigate on malitious activity.

 ______________________________________________________________________________________________________________________________________________________________________